tolauwae/phd-thesis/src/oop/oop.typ

 These events can be triggered at any point by the developer, similar to performing a step.

 We tested the prototype implementation, by checking the invoke non-interference as described in @oop:semantics.
-To test this empirically, we randomly generating a thousand simple WebAssembly programs, which included a number of actions that changed the memory in the WebAssembly module.
+To test this empirically, we randomly generated a thousand simple WebAssembly programs, which included a number of actions that changed the memory in the WebAssembly module.
 We ran the programs both with and with the out-of-place debugger, and verified that the memory at the end of the program was indeed identical for each program.
 //Secondly, we extended the existing unit testing framework from the WARDuino project to support testing of our stateful out-of-place debugger, and extended the existing test suite for the WARDuino remote debugger with tests specific to stateful out-of-place debugging.
 //We show a small part of the test suite's output on the left of \cref{fig:implementation}.